setiawanboedy/mono/README.md

-# mono
+# Budipest

-Monorepo for Budipest v3 mobile, api, landing and db
+This is the monorepo for Budipest v3 mobile app, admin dashboard, backend API and landing page projects.